trudorudo/OurImpactfulZebra/README.md

 # Code Examples
 Liri is a command line that takes in following commands:
 * spotify-this-song: takes a song title and log information about the song, artist and album.
 If no parameters are passed, the song  logged  will be "The Sign".
 * movie-this: takes a movie title and log information: title, year the movie came out, IMDB Rating, Rotten Tomatoes Rating of the movie, Country where the movie was produces, language of the movie, plot and actors.
-If no parameters are passed, the movie loged will be "Mr. Nobody".
+If no parameters are passed, the movie logged will be "Mr. Nobody".
 * concert-this: takes an artist or band name and log information about their concert: name of venue, venue location and date of event.